cemalley/scRNASeq-bulkRNASeq/README.md

-# Single-cell RNASeq analysis
+# Single-cell and bulk RNASeq analysis
 Example scRNASeq analysis scripts with Seurat, Monocle, and other R packages for dimensionality reduction techniques (tSNE, PCA), differential gene expression, and visualization.
+For scRNASeq from 10X Genomics Chromium platform, I use cellranger demultiplexing, and for the ddSeq platform, I use Illumina BaseSpace demultiplexing.
+Seurat is my package of choice for single-cell data.
+For bulk RNASeq, I use a STAR-htseq-DESeq2 pipeline.